-- 4. The loss of a sound makes its graphic symbol silent in those positions where the lost sound occurred - 5.
-The silent e was added in some words - 6.
-The simplification of double consonants has resulted in doubled letters being written for single sounds - 7.
-Through convergence of originally different sounds a number of English words have become identical in pronunciation that is - 8.
-The relation between sound and spelling in the English language was complicated by other factors, e.g. - 9.
-Sometimes the divergence between spelling and pronunciation is due to the fact that ... - 10.
-There is a tendency in ModE to conform spelling to pronunciation that is - A ... homophones: being pronounced in the same way but differing in meaning or spelling or both, as for example bear and bare, meet and meat, stare and stair. - B ... either to indicate the shortness of the preceding vowel, as in copper, hotter, running, or simply by tradition, as in bell, egg, community. - C ... that is the main reason why the same phoneme is spelt differently in different words, e.g. $[\Lambda]$ is spelt u (ME u) in cut, but oo (ME o.) in blood, and ou (for ME \bar{u}) in couple. - D ... to indicate the "long" reading of the preceding vowel and some silent letters are written by analogy or on etymological grounds (sometimes mistakenly) though no corresponding sound was ever pronounced. - \mathbf{E} ... have been the main cause of the increasing discrepancy between pronunciation and spelling. - F ... the introduction of numerous loan-words from other languages, as these words often keep their foreign spellings, e.g. ou for [u:], i for [i:], ch for $[\int]$ and g for $[\Im]$ in some ModE borrowings from French: group, machine, charade, regime; ch for [k] and ph [f] in Greek loans: character, philosophy, chorus, physics, etc. - G{\dots} may develop in different ways depending on their phonetic position and may in the end be identified as different phonemes, e.g. ME a before r, l, and voiceless fricatives and after w. - H ... to pronounce a word as it is spelt, e.g. ['oftən] for [ofn] (often), ['fo:hed] instead of ['forid] (forehead). - I ... that is how the final e became silent in many words and a number of silent consonant letters as well as the silent digraph gh appeared, e.g. delight. - J ... the spelling and the sound form of the word come from two parallel ME forms, usually belonging to different dialects, e.g. the word eye, where the digraph ey is read [ai], and not [ei].
+- 6. The simplification of double consonants has resulted in doubled letters being written for single sounds .... - 7.
+Through convergence of originally different sounds a number of English words have become identical in pronunciation that is .... - 8.
+The relation between sound and spelling in the English language was complicated by other factors, e.g. .... - 9.
+Sometimes the divergence between spelling and pronunciation is due to the fact that .... - 10.
+There is a tendency in ModE to conform spelling to pronunciation that is ... - A ... homophones: being pronounced in the same way but differing in meaning or spelling or both, as for example bear and bare, meet and meat, stare and stair. - B ... either to indicate the shortness of the preceding vowel, as in copper, hotter, running, or simply by tradition, as in bell, egg, community. - C ... that is the main reason why the same phoneme is spelt differently in different words, e.g. [ $\Lambda$ ] is spelt u (ME $\mathbf{u}$ ) in cut, but oo (ME o:) in blood, and ou (for ME oi) in couple. - D ... to indicate the "long" reading of the preceding vowel and some silent letters are written by analogy or on etymological grounds (sometimes mistakenly) though no corresponding sound was ever pronounced. - E ... have been the main cause of the increasing discrepancy between pronunciation and spelling. - F ... the introduction of numerous loan-words from other languages, as these words often keep their foreign spellings, e.g. ou for [u:], i for [i:], ch for [ʃ] and g for [ʒ] in some ModE borrowings from French: group, machine, charade, regime; ch for [k] and ph [f] in Greek loans: character, philosophy, chorus, physics, etc. - G ... may develop in different ways depending on their phonetic position and may in the end be identified as different phonemes, e.g. ME a before r, l, and voiceless fricatives and after w. - H ... to pronounce a word as it is spelt, e.g. ['oftən] for [ofn] (often), ['fo:hed] instead of ['forid] (forehead). - I ... that is how the final e became silent in many words and a number of silent consonant letters as well as the silent digraph gh appeared, e.g. delight. - J ... the spelling and the sound form of the word come from two parallel ME forms, usually belonging to different dialects, e.g. the word eye, where the digraph ey is read [ai], and not [ei].
 The spelling eye comes from ME < OE $\bar{e}age$ (West Saxon dialect), with $\bar{e}a > \bar{e}$ and [j] (spelt g (3) in OE, y in ME changing to i and forming the diphthong [ei].
-The pronunciation [ai] goes back to the ME form $\bar{i}e$, from OE $\bar{e}ge$, a northern form, where \bar{e} narrowed to \bar{i} under the influence of the following [j], which then merged with \bar{i} .
+The pronunciation [ai] goes back to the ME form $\bar{i}e$ , from OE $\bar{e}ge$ , a northern form, where $\bar{e}$ narrowed to $\bar{i}$ under the influence of the following [i], which then merged with $\bar{i}$ .